Luminapa, Langue

 LUMINAPA’S ECONOMIC CHALLENGE:

 The majority of community members in Luminapa work in agriculture.
 This primarily consists of subsistence farming, although excess crops are sometimes sold.
-Most agricultural workers make about 100 lempiras (approximately US $4.25) a day during the rainy season.
+Most agricultural workers make about 100 lempiras (approximately US $4.25) daily during the rainy season.
 Regardless of occupation, most families earn around 4,000 lempiras per month (approximately US $170).
 Almost all household income is used to purchase food for consumption.

 N/A